gavinsharkey/my_cli_project/README.md

 After you fork it, run ```bundle install```, then ```ruby bin/corona_virus_cli```.

-Also, this CLI requires RubyGem 3.0.0 or higher.
-If you run into a bundler error on startup,
-type ```gem update --system``` in your console.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/gavinsharkey/corona_virus_cli.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.